 If you reduce your calories and swap processed meals for fruits and vegetables you will most likley see similar results even without the coffee.

 There is limited research on whether or not drinking coffee can promote weight loss.

-There is limited research showing that drinking coffee before eating may reduce how much you consume during that meal, leading to weight loss.
-Conversely, research shows that drinking coffee does not affect how much you eat at a meal.
+There is limited research showing that drinking coffee before eating may reduce how much we consume during a given meal, consequently leading to weight loss.
+But, this research is mixed as there are many other research concluding that opposite.

-There are some diets, like the Ketogenic diet, that includes a "bulletproof coffee."
+There are some diets, like the Ketogenic diet, that includes a “bulletproof coffee.”
 This is a coffee drink made with butter, coconut oil, or other MCT fats.
-This coffee is high in fat and calories but low in carbohydrates and is technically not considered a "weight loss coffee."
-The fat can also help to promote feelings of satiety, which may lead to eating less.
-It's often used to help those following a Ketogenic diet to meet their daily fat requirements.
+This coffee is high in fat and calories but low in carbohydrates.
+The theroy here is that the fats in the beverage can help promote feelings of satiety, which may lead to eating less.
+Again in this instance, the coffee is just the beverage suitable to

-A diet that consistent of drinking more cups of coffee than you would otherwise is not a good idea for the following reason:
+A diet that consistent of drinking more cups of coffee than you would otherwise all for the sake of weight loss is not a good idea for the following reason:

 Also, what if you don’t like to drink coffee?
 One of the “success stories” from this diet stated that she did not drink coffee before the diet, and now she’s hooked.
 This could be perceived as unsuccessful, as the diet led to a new addiction to coffee.

 Coffee also works as a diuretic, meaning that excessive intake could lead to dehydration.
 For each cup of coffee consumed, it’s a good idea to drink the same amount of water.
 The diuretic effect could have you running to the bathroom, especially if consuming three or more cups!